 The API Keys tab configurations may be set as under:

-Google Recaptcha Site Key: The admin will gather it from the Google’s website.
+Google Recaptcha Site Key: The admin will gather it from Google’s website.

-Google Recaptcha Secret Key: Retrieved from the Google’s website.
+Google Recaptcha Secret Key: Retrieved from Google’s website.

 AbuseIPdb API Key: Retrieved from the AbuseIPdb website.
 Click here to retrieve the same.

 The third tab is the Mail tab, under which the following tabs are to be configured: